WMD-group/hybrid-perovskites/README.md

 #Hybrid-perovskites

-Optimised crystal structures of hybrid halide perovskites, from density functional theory, including CH3NH3PbI3 (MAPI) and [HC(NH2)2]PbI3 (FAPI).
+Optimised crystal structures of inorganic and hybrid halide perovskites, from density functional theory, including CH3NH3PbI3 (MAPI) and [HC(NH2)2]PbI3 (FAPI).
 For conciseness in the file names, methylammonium may be referred to as MA, and formamidinium as FA.

 Our phonon data is collected in another [repository](https://github.com/WMD-group/Phonons/tree/master/2015_MAPbI3).